 3. Koh Phangan

 This may not seem like an ideal Christmas getaway to many.
-But, this party island has a number of haunts to spend Christmas day.
-Escape from the maddening crowds and head to the tranquil beaches on the North of the island to spend a quiet Christmas with your loved ones, it is the best weather in Thailand at Christmas.
+But, this Christmas party in Koh Phangan island has a number of haunts to spend Christmas day.
+Escape from the maddening crowds and head to the tranquil beaches on the North of the island that is honestly the best place to spend Christmas in Thailand with your loved ones, it is the best weather in Thailand at Christmas.
 If you aren’t keen on attending religious ceremonies on Christmas, you may also book a night at the Anantara Rasananda resort to enjoy a relaxing weekend chilling out on the beach, having massages, and sipping on exotic cocktails.

 Where To Stay – Anantara Rasananda Koh Phangan Villas – 5-star Villa Resort with private pool shared fitness room, and a terrace with stunning views

 Suggested Read: 10 Best Thailand Island Resorts That Look Like A Dreamy Paradise

-A vacation in Phuket during Christmas in Thailand 2019 is bliss.
+If you’re wondering where to spend Christmas in Thailand then Phuket is should be on top of the list.
+A vacation in Phuket during Christmas in Thailand 2020 is truly blissful.
 If you do not want to spend a lot traveling to exotic locales during Christmas, Phuket is the best place for Christmas in Thailand.
-A number of hotels and resort cater to families, couples, and solo backpackers during the festive season.
+During Christmas in Phuket, a number of hotels and resort cater to families, couples, and solo backpackers during the festive season.
 You can either sit back and soak in some sun, or party on Patong beach, or even explore the many island temples.
 A trip to the national park is a fun way to spend Christmas day with a twist.
+Lookout for the lit Thailand Christmas decorations in Phuket on your evening stroll.

 Where To Stay – Pullman Phuket Arcadia: 5-star hotel on Nai Thon Beach with spa, gym, multiple pools, bars, bakery and a restaurant